Rationality Measurement and Theory for Reinforcement Learning Agents: Introduction

 \subsection{Related Works}

-\paragraph{Rationality of machine learning} Efforts to study the rationality of machine learning are seen in the literature. \citet{valiant1995rationality} proposes a philosophical definition: rationality is the ability to abstract and utilise available information to understand, predict, and control the environment, with a probably approximately correct (PAC) style criterion. {\citet{abel2019concepts} provides a formal characterisation for bounded rationality of reinforcement learning, showing that rational decisions depend on how agents represent environments, balancing simplicity and predictive accuracy.
-Analysing behavioural data from human participants, \citet{evans2025rational} introduces the Wasserstein distance between the learned policy and prior as a constraint to model bounded rationality in reinforcement learning.
-Despite these conceptual formalisations and empirical works, a theoretical framework remains absent, summarised by \citet{macmillanscott2025}.
+\paragraph{Rationality of Machine Learning} Efforts to study the rationality of machine learning are seen in the literature. \citet{valiant1995rationality} proposes a philosophical definition: rationality is the ability to abstract and utilise available information to understand, predict, and control the environment, with a probably approximately correct (PAC) style criterion. {\citet{abel2019concepts} provides a formal characterisation for bounded rationality of reinforcement learning, showing that rational decisions depend on how agents represent environments, balancing simplicity and predictive accuracy.
+Analysing behavioural data from human participants, \citet{evans2025rational} introduces the Wasserstein distance between the learned policy and prior as a constraint to model bounded rationality in reinforcement learning. {\citet{sunehag15} establish decision-theoretic axioms of rational reinforcement learning agents, but these exclude a large class of commonly used algorithms, such as those relying on $\epsilon$-greedy exploration, which are evaluated as irrational and out of their scope.} Despite these conceptual formalisations and empirical works, a theoretical framework remains absent, summarised by \citet{macmillanscott2025}.

+\paragraph{Value Alignment in Reinforcement Learning} The reinforcement learning literature has seen extensive efforts on aligning agents' value with some optimal value, either explicitly or implicitly.
+For example, the “classic” reinforcement learning is usually around optimising regret, defined as the cumulative suboptimality in terms of getting rewards \cite{jin2020provably,azar2017regret}.
+The same applies in using reinforcement learning for LLM value alignment \cite{shao2024deepseekmath}.
+However, even if an agent (or LLM) has perfectly learned the optimal value, it can still behave suboptimally in deployment (or reasoning), because the agent fails to take the actions that optimise the aligned value.